gsa-oes/office-of-evaluation-sciences/_projects/1620-2-military-patient-secure-messaging.md

 ## How did the evaluation work?

 Patients of roughly half of the providers in the NMCCL Family Medicine Clinic, who were assigned at random to a treatment condition, received follow-up emails.
 Patients of the remaining providers (the control condition) received no follow-up emails.
-We compared their numbers of patients who registered for secure messaging.
+We compared the numbers of patients in each group who registered for secure messaging.

 ## What was the impact?